-010 Preparatory English (3) i, ii, iii Remedial instruction in reading and writing for those students who enter with low marks in English and who score low on placement tests; does not fulfill any part of the six-hour English Composition requirement for a degree.

-- 104 English Composition and Literature I (3) i, ii, iii Practice in writing and in reading for analysis of structure and style. - 108 English Composition and Literature II (3) i, ii, iii Continuation of English 104.
-Prerequisite: English 104. - 112 Honors English Composition and Literature (3) i, iii An enriched course, open to students with high class rank and high scores on placement tests.
-These students take Advanced Composition 224 to fulfill the six-hour English Composition requirement for a degree. - 224 Advanced Composition (3) i, ii, iii Continuation of English 108 or 112.
-Prerequisite: English 108 or 112. - 332 History of the English Language (3) i Growth and structure of the English language.
-Prerequisite: English 224. - 338 Critical Reading and Creative Writing (3) i, ii Writing and analysis of imaginative literary forms.
-Prerequisite: English 224. - 434 Descriptive English Grammar (3) ii The grammatical structure and syntax of present-day American English; critera for correct usage and theories of its structure.
+- 010 Preparatory English (3) i, ii, iii Remedial instruction in reading and writing open to any student, but mandatory as first course for students scoring below 14 on ACT English test; does not fulfill any English Composition requirement for certificate, associate or bachelor of arts degrees. - 104 English Composition and Rhetoric I (3) i, ii, iii Practice in writing and in reading for analysis of structure and style. - English Composition and Rhetoric II (3) i, ii, iii Continuation of English 104.
+Prerequisite: English 104. - 112 Honors English Composition and Literature (3) I, iii An enriched course open to students with ACT English scores above 24.
+This course should be followed by Advanced Composition and Literature, 224, to fulfill the six hour English Composition requirement for a baccalaureate degree. - 224 Advanced English Composition and Literature (3) i, ii, iii Continuation of English 108 or 112.
+Prerequisite: English 108 or 112. - 332 History of the English Language (3) i Growth and structure of the English language, 449 A.D. to present.
+Prerequisite: English 224. - Critical Reading and Creative Writing (3) i, ii 338 Writing and analysis of imaginative literary forms.
 Prerequisite: English 224.

-436 The Critical Essay (3) ii

-Reading and writing of essays on literary ideas and values.
-Prerequisite: English 224.

-465 English Teaching: Methods and Materials (2) ii

-Techniques, materials and resources used in the English curriculum in secondary schools.
+- 434 Descriptive English Grammar (3) ii The grammatical structure and syntax of present-day American English; criteria for correct usage and theories of its structure.
+Prerequisite: English 224. - 436 The Critical Essay (3) ii Reading and writing of essays on literary ideas and values.
+Prerequisite: English 224. - Independent Study in English (1-5) I, ii, iii Investigation of selected problems or topics on an individual conference Prerequisite: Consent of instructor. - English Teaching: Methods and Materials (2) ii Techniques, materials and resources used in the English curriculum in secondary schools.
 Prerequisite: Upperclass standing, candidate for Bachelor of Science in Education degree.